JamesWP/nomic/old_proposals.md

 Voting status: 3-2 in favour; passed

 Murray Colpman: For
 Harry Jeffrey: For
 Nakal Khanna: Against +10 pts
 Peter Kuehne: Against +10 pts
 Daniel PLayle: For

+#303 - Failure to vote - failed

+Proposed by: Harry Jeffery -10 pts

+This proposal would create rule 303 with the text:

+> Failing to vote either for or against a motion incurs a three point penalty at the close of voting.

+Speakers notes: "motion" is not defined in the rules, but is taken as a synonym for "proposal".

+Quorum: 2 votes.

+Voting status: tied 3-3: no majority

+Harry Jeffrey: For
+Nakul Khanna: Against
+James Peach: For
+Peter Kuehne: Against
+Murray Colpman: Against
+Daniel PLayle: For